TritonDataCenter/rfd/rfd/0061/README.md

 re-attempt the operation.

+##### Problem #2

+CNAPI provides a "wait" endpoint that allows a client to wait on a pending task to complete.
+It accomplishes this by keeping track of pending cn-agent tasks in memory, and allowing clients to block on the task termination, via CNAPI.

+While this method works when there is a single CNAPI instance which is responsible for handling all cn-agent requests, it doesn't scale beyond one instance of CNAPI.

+##### Proposed Solution #1

+When CNAPI gets a task wait request, it simply polls moray periodically for the task and returns when the task's status is either 'finished' or 'failure'.

+This solution is not great since it necessarily involves not only limited granularity in wait times, but also imposes additional work on the system every time a check is performed.

+#### Proposed Solution #2

+CNAPI keeps track of other CNAPI instances and POSTs HTTP messages whenever events of interest need to be propagated.

+##### Proposed Solution #3

+CNAPI maintains its own helper service which will allow propagation of data and events in a reliable way.
+Consul, Zookeeper, Redis are all things which we could look at here.

+##### Alternative/Future Solutions

+Waitlist logic was added to CNAPI since initially it was thought that it would be more closely tied to servers.
+And despite that a number of the operations the waitlist is used for are for server tasks, it has since be found to be generally useful for coordinating and serializing certain operations within a datacenter.
+One such instance is serializing access to DAPI, to prevent situations such as DAPI returning allocations for multiple VMs onto the same server.

+One possible solution would be to extract the waitlist and task tracking functionality from CNAPI and make it its own API (coordiantion API or coapi).
+Were it the case that the waitlist and cn-agent task logic was removed from CNAPI and placed in another API, it would greatly simplify CNAPI.

+CNAPI would become a simple reader/writer to moray, instead of it playing host to complex locking code.

 ## cn-agent Heartbeats/VM Status Updates

 A compute node's `status` property indicates whether we have heard from the